 Twentieth-century archaeological excavation uncovered human remains at Wairau Bar.
-These remains of Polynesian settlers are thought to date from the 13th century, close to the time that humans are first thought to have arrived in New Zealand.
-A rich sea and bird life would have supported such communities, and the scrap heaps of bones and shells at Wairau Bar indicate that seals, fish and large birds including moa all featured in the diet.
+These remains of Polynesian settlers are thought to date from the 13th century, when humans probably first arrived in New Zealand.
+A rich sea and bird life would have supported such communities, and the scrapheaps of bones and shells at Wairau Bar indicate that seals, fish and large birds including moa all featured in the diet.

-In the early 1700s canals and channels were developed by Māori among the natural river and estuary courses allowed for the husbanding of fish and water fowl, including eels and pūtangitangi (paradise shelducks).
-The channels totalled around 18 km in length.
+In the early 1700s canals and channels were developed by Māori among the natural river and estuary courses, allowing for the husbanding of fish and waterfowl, including eels and pūtangitangi (paradise shelducks).
+These channels totalled around 18 km in length.